 It was the same at the Knysna Oyster Festival in South Africa.
 A comedian was up on stage with his take on a huge news story of the time, about a pastor who claimed he could cure HIV and cancer with a fly repellant.
 It’s an awful tale, but his comedic take, and the laughing responses from the audience again, taught me a lot about a modern issue I wouldn’t have known about.

 And, I never even knew speed eating oysters was a thing.

 You never know what you’re going to learn when you visit a new festival.
 That’s all part of the fun and anticipation.

 Comedy makes current social issues fun, music makes them melodic, while poetry makes them considered and heart felt.
 Festivals bring you them all.

-Check out my video of the Knysna Oyster Festival
+Check out my video of the Knysna Oyster Festival, in South Africa

 And subscribe on YouTube for more!

 Cruel Festivals We Should Never to Go To